Roles, responsibilities and duties within the Board – at a glance summary

 The Board considers the balance achieved between Executive and Non-Executive Directors as appropriate and effective for the control and direction of the business.

-Andrew Eastgate, who served as the Senior Independent Director throughout the year is available to shareholders if they have concerns which are not resolved through the normal channels of the Chairman, Chief Executive or Chief Financial Officer, or for which such contact is inappropriate.
+The Senior Independent Director is available to shareholders if they have concerns which are not resolved through the normal channels of the Chairman, Chief Executive or Chief Financial Officer, or for which such contact is inappropriate.
 The Chairman and Non-Executive Directors do not participate in any bonus, share option or pension scheme of the Group.
 They are initially appointed for a three-year term and, subject to review and re-election, can serve up to a maximum of three such terms.

-The Board met nine times in the year, at times that ensure the latest operating information is available for review or when key strategic decisions need to be made and when sufficient focus can be given to matters under consideration.
-During the year there is ample opportunity for the Chairman to meet with the Non-Executive-Directors without the Executive Directors being present, should this be deemed appropriate.
-In addition, Non-Executive Directors have substantial contact between meetings and endeavour to visit trading locations in order to maintain contact with the Group’s wider employee base and review operations first-hand.
-A record of Directors’ attendance at Board meetings held during the year is set out below and Committee meeting attendance is given in the relevant Committee report.
+The Board met 12 times during 2018, to discuss the latest operating and financial information, key strategic items and other topics requiring discussion or decision.
+The Board meeting agenda is structured to ensure that sufficient time is given to each item under consideration.
+During the year there is ample opportunity for the Chairman to meet with the Non-Executive Directors without the Executive Directors being present, should this be deemed appropriate.
+In addition, Non-Executive Directors have substantial contact between meetings and also endeavour to regularly visit operating locations to review operations first-hand and meet with the wider employee base.

 Procedures are maintained by the Board whereby potential conflicts of interests are reviewed regularly.
 These procedures have been designed so that the Board may be reasonably assured that any potential situation where a Director may have a direct or indirect interest which may conflict, or may possibly conflict, with the interests of the Group are identified and, where appropriate, dealt with in accordance with the Companies Act 2006 and the Company’s Articles of Association.
 The Board has not had to deal with any conflict during the period.